Phoshi/TWiME/readme.md

 Win-Up/Down, to move the layout's vertical splitter
 Though note that the above two may have no effect depending on the loaded layout, and you can hold shift while pressing either to move further in each jump.
 Win-Control-Space and Win-Control-Shift-Space switch between loaded layouts for the active tag.
-Win-Control-Left/Right moves the monitor splitter for displaying multiple tags
+Win-Control-Left/Right moves the monitor splitter for displaying multiple tags.
+Add shift to move faster.

 Configuration:
 --------------